ava-labs/avalanche-docs/learn/avalanche-bridge-faq.md

 #### What kind of tokens can be transferred across the bridge?

-Only ERC20 tokens can be transferred across the bridge.
+Only supported ERC20 tokens can be transferred across the bridge.
+On Avalanche, these tokens are represented by the token symbol with ".e" appended.
+For example, the bridged DAI token is DAI.e.

 #### How can I add a token to the bridge?